 - XRemote to X.25 PAD environments (XRemote must use the two-step method) - TN3270 to LAT, X.25, and TCP/Telnet (TN3270 must use the two-step method)

-The following sections describe the two-step and the one-step translation methods.
+The following sections describe the process of tunneling SLIP and PPP using protocol translation, as well as the two-step and the one-step translation methods.
 See the end of this chapter for protocol translation application and session examples.